sullivg2/sullivg2.github.io/advisory.md

 technical infrastructure products or services.

 If you would like to discuss a project with me, please send me an [email](mailto:geoff@geoffsullivan.net).

+Here is a list of companies who I actively advise for:

+* [**Ammeris**](https://www.ammeris.com/) - Born from a Canadian, clean-energy,
+and decentralized mindset, Ammeris has been founded by a group of entrepreneurs, technologists, and financiers that are passionate about sustainable solutions to interoperability and trust issues, determined to illuminate a path forward using blockchain and wider decentralized technologies.

+* [**Cloud-A**](https://www.clouda.ca/) - Cloud-A is a Canadian Infrastructure-
+as-a-service pioneer, and the first Canadian company to build and operate a public cloud built with OpenStack.
+Our mission is to disrupt how IT infrastructure is consumed, making it simpler to understand and manage so that your team is more productive.
+We do that by increasing visibility, insight, and the manageability of it.

+* [**The Crypto Noob Club**](https://cryptonoob.club) - The Crypto Noob Club is an online community of blockchain and cryptocurrency enthusiasts that was created to share information and ease the complexity associated with trading, mining, and vetting crypto projects.
+We believe in the long term mainstream adoption of blockchain technologies and we are trying to do our part in educating the next wave of blockchain asset investors and making investing accessible.